slackapi/java-slack-sdk/docs/content/guides/bolt-basics.md

 ```

 ---
-## Use Web APIs / Reply using say utility
+## Use Web APIs / reply using `say` utility

-When you need to call some Slack Web APIs in Bolt apps, use `ctx.client()` for it.
-The `MethodsClient` created by the method already holds a valid bot token.
-So, you don't need to give a token to it.
-Just calling a method with parameters as below works for you.
+Use `ctx.client()` to call Slack Web API methods in Bolt apps.
+The `MethodsClient` created by the method already holds a valid bot token, so there is no need to provide a token to it.
+Simply call the method with parameters as below.

 ```java
 app.command("/hello", (req, ctx) -> {